ITISFoundation/osparc-manual/docs/platform_introduction/main_window_and_navigation/user_setup/profile.md

   Information like name and profile picture - the picture is based on your [gravatar](https://en.gravatar.com/).

 * __Security Settings__ <br/>
   Here the user can change the password.
-Moreover (and quite important), in this dialog the user can specify access tokens for the DAT-Core/Blackfynn platform - for automated access of files (storage, retrieval) on Blackfynn.
+Moreover (and quite important), in this dialog the user can specify access tokens for the DAT-Core/Pennsieve platform - for automated access of files (storage, retrieval) on Pennsieve.

 * __Additional (and Experimental) Settings__ <br/>
   Here, e.g., the UI Theme can be set (light vs dark) and input/output ports can be set to map automatically.
 More details about this feature can be found [here](docs/study_setup/connecting_services?id=auto-connect-option).